-Based on the information currently available on the hydrogeologic settings of and the adjacent land uses that are in the specified proximity of the drinking water source(s) of this public water system, the department has given a low-risk designation for the degree to which this public water system drinking water source(s) are protected.
-A low-risk designation indicated that most source water protection measures are either already implemented, or the
+Based on the information currently available on the hydrogeologic settings of and the adjacent land uses that are in the specified proximity of the drinking water source(s) of this public water system, the department did not assess the degree to which this public water system drinking water source(s) are protected.
+A lowrisk designation indicated that most source water protection measures are either already implemented, or the hydrogeology is such that the source water protection measures will have little impact on protection.